-POLICY En1: SUSTAINABLE DEVELOPMENT AND THE SETTLEMENT BOUNDARY a. it will help to meet local needs or enhance local services and facilities;
+POLICY En1: SUSTAINABLE DEVELOPMENT AND THE SETTLEMENT BOUNDARY

-1. Within the settlement boundary development will only be permitted provided:

-b. it will make efficient use of the site in terms of layout, density and mix of uses;

-c. its scale and character will be in keeping with the site and surroundings;

-d. it will maintain or enhance local identity and distinctiveness; and e. it will incorporate all reasonable measures to reduce adverse impacts and deliver environmental benefits including improved access for all.

-2. Outside the settlement boundary development will be permitted only where:

-a. it meets the above criteria; and

-b. it will meet a proven local need which is neither being nor likely to be met in the town, and cannot reasonably be met inside the boundary.

-3. In all cases development should be of a high design quality, respecting and complementing the site and its setting, being of sustainable construction, promoting sustainable lifestyles and incorporating the latest energy efficiency measures.
+- 1. Within the settlement boundary development will only be supported in accordance with the development plan and where: - a. it will help to meet local needs or enhance local services and facilities; - b. it will make efficient use of the site in terms of layout, density and mix of uses; - c. its scale and character will be in keeping with the site and surroundings; - d. it will maintain or enhance local identity and distinctiveness; and - e. it will incorporate all reasonable measures to reduce adverse impacts and deliver environmental benefits including improved access for all. - 2.
+Outside the settlement boundary development will be supported in accordance with the development plan where: - a. it meets the above criteria; and - b. it will meet a proven local need which is neither being nor likely to be met in the town and cannot reasonably be met inside the boundary. - 3.
+In all cases development should be of a high design quality, respecting and complementing the site and its setting, being of sustainable construction, promoting sustainable lifestyles and incorporating the latest energy efficiency measures.